cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ##### Examples Scenarios:

 * The organization has consistently tracked build times and lead time.
-However, now realize that while easy to collect, these alone do not give a complete picture of software delivery.
+However, now they realize that while easy to collect, these alone do not give a complete picture of software delivery.
 With this in mind, the team implements measurement for service reliability and stability.

 #### Level 4, Optimizing - Quantitative and qualitative